JamieChi/Fannie-Mae-Mortgage-Data-Analysis---R/README.md

 • “2019Q4.rds” includes information on 50,000 Fannie Mae loans of the same type as the previous data file, but specific to the fourth quarter of 2019 – the last quarter before the onset of COVID.

+## Analysis
+I worked with a smaller subset of the data obtained from Fannie Mae’s data portal.